 Child Custody Attorneys Gaylord MI

 Custody battles can be long and drawn-out and confusing.
 Hiring an attorney who is aware of the laws regarding custody can help you.
-The Law Offices of Daniel J. Harris, P.C. is a child custody attorney in Gaylord MI.
+Harris Law is a child custody attorney in Gaylord MI.